callmeclover/example-of-a-sketchy-website-for-education-i-guess/README.md

 # example-of-a-sketchy-website-for-education-i-guess
-this explains itself. but here are some things you should do for a better experience.
+this explains itself. but here are some things you should do for a better experience. oh and go to the other branches.
 # What to do
 well, record some observations. its always good to know what to look out for.